-- Guide students through the HMH Field Trip Slavery in America.
+- 1. Guide students through the HMH Field Trip Slavery in America.
 As students look at each scene using their viewers, read the information that appears to the class.
 Tap on each point of interest to direct students' attention, then share the additional information.
 Each scene includes a set of leveled questions that you can use to check students' understanding.
 At the end of the field trip, have students put their viewers down. - 2.
 Briefly discuss with students what they learned from the field trip.
 Point out that at the Whitney, tours generally begin at the slave quarters, continue to the memorials, and end at the Big House.
 Ask students, "Why do you think the tours follow this order?
-How might i affect visitors' experiences at the Whitney?"
+How might it affect visitors' experiences at the Whitney?"
 (The order is intentional and is designed to help visitors see plantation life from an enslaved person's perspective first and foremost, unlike most historic plantation tours.
 At the Whitney, visitors learn how much work enslaved people were forced to do and how deprived they were of human rights and basic necessities, and they hear personal stories and details about some of the individuals who were enslaved.
-At the end of the tour, visitors can contrast the lives of the plantation owner.)
+At the end of the tour, visitors can contrast the lives of the enslaved people with the lives of the plantation owners.)